Lima Memorial Health System Logo

 Mycoplasma pneumonia usually affects people younger than 40.

-People who live or work in crowded areas such as schools and homeless shelters have a high chance of getting this condition.
+People who live or work in crowded areas such as schools and homeless shelters have a higher chance of getting this condition.
 But many people who get sick with it have no known risk factors.

 Symptoms